newrelic/helm-charts/CONTRIBUTING.md

 2. A maintainer [reviews](docs/review_guidelines.md) the changes.
 Any change requires at least one review.
 3. The pull request can be merged when at least one maintainer approves it.

-Once the Chart has been merged, it is automatically released.
+Once the chart has been merged, it is automatically released.

 ## Contributor License Agreement